-Determination - is a tool that allows the safe use of specified types of low-risk waste.
+Determination - is a tool that allows you to safely use specified types of low-risk waste.
 This may include processed solid organic waste, manures, fill material and aggregates.
 EPA makes determinations and sets required specifications for the lawful deposit and receipt of industrial waste, subject to conditions or limitations.